JKEKLAK/apes_from_space/README.txt

 There are 7 unique apes, gorillas monkeys baboons There is audio for the banana being fired, a monkey being hit, and gameover screen there is a techno background music that pauses when the game is paused

+Every 10 points scored the apes will move faster Winning screen is trigger at 40 points

 There is a main menu the preceeds the game, not too complex just the name, credits and "click to begin" I added 2 different background images, one for main menu and one for game screen.